Victor-369/KataMarsRoverMission/README.md

 <br>

 ## Installation
-You need Docker to run the MariaDB database.
+You need Docker to run the MySQL database.
 Then run the command `docker compose up` or `docker compose up -d` to create a container with a database based on `docker-compose.yml` file.

 On the server side, run `php artisan serve` command to start Laravel as a server.